 Citrine : Citrine is a beautiful yellow gemstone with a color that ranges from light to dark.
 It is a member of the quartz family

-Creative Green Sapphire : Lab made green sapphire.
+Creative Green Sapphire : Lab-made green sapphire.

-Creative Tourmaline : Lab made tourmaline.
+Creative Tourmaline : Lab-made tourmaline.

 Emeralds : Part of the beryl family, these stunning green gemstones were created during an intensive tectonic process that brought together traces of chromium and vanadium with the normally colourless beryl.
 The earliest emeralds came from Zimbabwe and are among the oldest known gemstones in the world.
 Today, top-quality emeralds are mined in Colombia.
 Naturally occuring emeralds typically occur in a range of tones and color saturations and have inclusions in them which is what make them unique.

 Emerald Doublet : A doublet is a gemstone that is composed of two parts; usually a valuable gemstone material at the crown(top) and a less expensive material (synthetic sapphire, quartz or glass) in the pavilion(bottom).